Barnackle History, Family Crest & Coats of Arms

 The surname Barnackle was first found in Warwickshire at Barnacle, a hamlet, in the parish of Bulkington, union of Nuneaton, Kirby division of the hundred of Knightlow.
 "It is mentioned in the Conqueror's survey, and is supposed to have anciently belonged to the family of Fitzwith."
 At that time it was spelt Bernhangre.
 The place name literally means "wooded slope by a barn," from the Old English words "bere-aern" + "hangra."

-Important Dates for the Barnackle family
+Early History of the Barnackle family

 This web page shows only a small excerpt of our Barnackle research.
 Another 215 words (15 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Barnackle History in all our PDF Extended History products and printed products wherever possible.